 Washington Township has historically had one industrial zoning district, located almost entirely between Van Dyke and M-53, and taking in the full panoply of industrial land uses.
-However, the Township has recently contemplated the establishment of an industrial district on the east side of M-53, north of 30 Mile Road, and the need became apparent for a second district, focused more closely on technology and research uses and aimed at creating a more park-like setting for these uses, without outdoor storage.
-The new Industrial Research Technology district also permits a range of supporting commercial uses along the 30 Mile thoroughfare.
+However, the Township recently established an industrial district on the east side of M-53, north of 30 Mile Road, and the need became apparent for a second district, focused more closely on technology and research uses and aimed at creating a more park-like setting for these uses, without outdoor storage.
+The new Industrial Research Technology (IRT) district also permits a range of supporting commercial uses along the 30 Mile thoroughfare.
 Infrastructure, including roads and utilities, is in place in this area, which was first identified for potential industrial development during a 2018 update to the Washington Township Master Plan.
+The Future Land Use Map also adds additional IRT land south of 32 Mile Road.